Mark 7.24-30,

 Though the gospels never mention the mother nor daughter’s names, Christian tradition has named ’em Justa and Bernice.
 Probably this guess isn’t even close, but I’ll use these names anyway.

-Mark identifies them as Syrian Greek, born in Phoenicia (present-day Lebanon).
+Mark identifies them as Syrian Greek, born in Phœnicia (present-day Lebanon).
 Matthew just calls ’em Canaanite.
 Syrian Greeks were the ethnic group which lived all over northern Israel, mainly in the Dekapolis, the 10 Greek-speaking cities founded by Alexander the Great and the Seleucids after him.

-They treated demónia like we Christians treat guardian angels: They wanted ’em around, to fight their smaller spiritual battles.
-And sometimes they invited these demons to get inside them—to possess them, and grant them supernatural power.
-This is why Jesus was throwing out demons right and left in the gospels: This was just how widespread the practice was in ancient times.
-Even Jews were dabbling in it.
-It’s still around today, y’know; and even Christians who know the Jesus stories and should know better, still fool around with “helpful” spirits who are really just messing with them, and wanna own them.
-And given the chance, they take over… and life becomes a nightmare for the demonized person.
-Even the ancient Greeks realized if you had a demon in you, sometimes you just weren’t right anymore.
+Pagan Greeks treated demónia like we Christians treat guardian angels: They wanted ’em around, to fight their smaller spiritual battles.
+And some of ’em actually invited these demons to get inside them—to possess them, and grant them supernatural power.
+If you’ve ever wondered why Jesus was throwing out demons right and left in the gospels, this is why.
+This was just how widespread the practice was in ancient times.
+Even Jews dabbled in it.

 Justa heard Jesus had a really high success rate in exorcisms.
 Maybe she even heard the testimony of

 Thing is, pagans don’t understand how exorcism works.
-(Neither do many Christians.)
+Neither do many Christians.
 Typically they think it involves a special ritual: Say the magic prayers, pray the blood of Jesus, pray

-Some commentators note Jesus used the word
+Some commentators note Jesus uses the word

 Even if Jesus did benignly mean a house pet: You’re in need, you go to a guy for help, and he tells you no, and compares you with a house pet?
 What the heck?
 No matter how thin you slice the baloney, Jesus’s statement invariably comes across as an insult.
 And racist.